litentry/litentry-parachain/tee-worker/ts-tests/README.md

 ## Type Generated

+## Please note that this requires the parachain to be running.
 Update parachain metadata: `yarn workspace parachain-api update-metadata`

+## Please note that this requires the worker to be running.
 Update sidechain metadata: `yarn workspace sidechain-api update-metadata`

 Generate parachain type: `yarn workspace parachain-api build`